vpcproject/ValinorCoin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/lightpaycoin-qt (GUI, 32-bit) or bin/32/lightpaycoind (headless, 32-bit)
+- bin/32/valinorcoin-qt (GUI, 32-bit) or bin/32/valinorcoind (headless, 32-bit)
-- bin/64/lightpaycoin-qt (GUI, 64-bit) or bin/64/lightpaycoind (headless, 64-bit)
+- bin/64/valinorcoin-qt (GUI, 64-bit) or bin/64/valinorcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run lightpaycoin-qt.exe.
+Unpack the files into a directory, and then run valinorcoin-qt.exe.

 ### OSX